- Chart

 Strengths

-- Global sales and distribution network.
+- Global commercial presence and established distribution channels.

 Weaknesses